Stigmergic Swarming Agents for Fast Subgraph Isomorphism: The ASSIST Heuristic

 We measure ASSIST's \textit{performance} using the kernel.
 Because we know the kernel, we can tell when all of its nodes and edges have been identified, by comparing the edges traversed by successful agents in the query with the edges in the kernel.
 In the example given here, ASSIST discovered the kernel at tick 8.
 Even on more complex graphs, in general it is discovered in 20 or fewer ticks.
 For experimental purposes, most of our results report the time required to retrieve the kernel.
 But this technique does not address the second and third requirements, in cases where we do not know the identity of subgraphs in advance.

 \textit{Convergence} can be detected by the plateauing of various observables in the query, including the total number of matched edges and nodes discovered by successful agents.

-The next two figures show the same run, terminated when the number of matched edges has been stable for 20 ticks.
+Figures~\ref{fig:edges} and \ref{fig:queryra} show the same run, terminated when the number of matched edges has been stable for 20 ticks.
 The kernel is discovered at tick 8 (the vertical dashed line).
 The run discovers not only the 10-node, 16-edge kernel, but four more nodes and edges that are connected with it in the same way in the query and data.

 Figure~\ref{fig:edges} shows the evolution of the number of matched edges.
 In general, the matched edges may belong to disjoint subgraphs, but in this case, all four are part of the extensions to the kernel shared by the query and the data.
 Three of the extra edges are detected after the kernel.
 Figure~\ref{fig:recovered} shows the recovered graph.